 Deer Abbey

 Tradition suggests that the first monastery at Deer was established by St Columba and his follower Drostan.
 Nothing is known of this early monastery, and indeed, we do not know if the story has any truth.
-However, there was certainly some sort of monastic settlement here, as evidenced by the Book of Deer, a sort of pocket gospel, written at Deer in the 10th century.
+However, there was certainly some sort of monastic settlement at Deer, as evidenced by the Book of Deer, a sort of pocket gospel, written at Deer in the 10th century.

 Later 12th-century notes added to the Book of Deer record the foundation legend.
 These notes are written in Gaelic, the first written record in the Scots Gaelic language, which has given the Book of Deer an almost mystical aura in terms of Scottish historical identity.